Macquarie University

 Macquarie University EAS applications are processed centrally through UAC.

-Achievement-based factors
+Achievement-based adjustments

 The following factors recognise your record of accomplishment in a range of interest areas and activities: